 Figure 7 depicts the evolution of the top wealth percentile since World War II when different alternative measures of foreign household and domestic family firm wealth are added to the market valued wealth tax data.
 The results confirm the sizeable impact on Swedish wealth inequality since 1980, but the degree of impact across the series is quite varying.
 For example, while the top percentile's share in the unadjusted domestic wealth series is 18.4 percent in 2002, it is 23.9 after adding the (mainly) family-firm wealth of super rich residing in Sweden.
-Overall, these alternative measures suggest that the impact of foreign wealth and closely held firms is significant and also that the choice of how to view citizens of a country residing abroad can have a very large impact on measures of top wealth concentration.
-The super rich residing abroad can have a very large impact on measures of top wealth concentration.
+Overall, these alternative measures suggest that the impact of foreign wealth and closely held firms is significant and also that the choice of how to view citizens of a country residing abroad can have a very large impact on measures of top wealth concentration..